Babes in Toyland (operetta)

-The original production opened at the Chicago Grand Opera house in June 1903, produced by Hamlin and directed by Mitchell, and toured to several East Coast cities before opening in New York in October 1903 and ran for 192 performances.
+The original production opened at the Grand Opera House in Chicago in June 1903, produced by Hamlin and directed by Mitchell, and toured to several East Coast cities before opening in New York in October 1903 and ran for 192 performances.
 This was followed by many successful tours and revivals.
 The piece was so popular that it spawned other "fairy-tale" shows over the next decade.

 Productions

 After a three-month tryout beginning on June 17, 1903, at the Grand Opera House in Chicago, followed by a tour to several East Coast cities, the original New York production opened on October 13, 1903, at the Majestic Theatre at Columbus Circle in Manhattan (where The Wizard of Oz had played) and closed after 192 performances on March 19, 1904.
 It was produced by Fred R. Hamlin and directed by Julian Mitchell.
 Large audiences were drawn to the musical by the spectacular settings and opulent sets (e.g., the Floral Palace of the Moth Queen, the Garden of Contrary Mary) of Toyland.
 The sets were designed by John H. Young and Homer Emens, with costumes designed by Caroline Siedle.
 In September 1904, two tours went on the road.
-The first-class one played a three-week return engagement beginning on January 2, 1905, at the Majestic, and then continuing its tour, kept the scenic effects and much of the original cast, making stops in major cities for extended periods of time.
-The second-class tour with a reduced cast and orchestra was streamlined for short stays on the road.
+The first-class one played a three-week return engagement beginning on January 2, 1905, at the Majestic, and then continued its tour, keeping the scenic effects and much of the original cast, and making stops in major cities for extended periods of time.
+The second-class tour with a reduced cast, more modest scenery, and a smaller 20-piece orchestra was streamlined for short stays on the road.

 The operetta has been staged nine times at The Muny, beginning in 1920.

-A Broadway revival opened on December 23, 1929, at Jolson's 59th Street Theatre, closing on January 11, 1930.
+A Broadway revival opened on December 23, 1929, at Jolson's 59th Street Theatre, closing on January 11, 1930, after 32 performances.
 It was directed by Milton Aborn.
-Another Broadway revival opened on December 20, 1930, at the Imperial Theatre, closing in January 1931.
+From New York the company moved on to Keith's Theater in Philadelphia, while a second company played at the Majestic Theatre in Boston.
+Additional performances followed at Poli's Theatre in Washington, D.C., and finally back at the Majestic in Chicago, for a three-week run beginning on March 26, 1930.
+Another Broadway revival opened on December 20, 1930, at the Imperial Theatre, closing in January 1931 after 33 performances.
 It was directed by Aborn and choreographed by Virginie Mauret.

 A new book and lyrics for the show were written for the off-Broadway Light Opera of Manhattan (LOOM) in 1975 by Alice Hammerstein Mathias (the daughter of Oscar Hammerstein II) and the company's director-producer William Mount-Burke.
 LOOM played this operetta as a Christmas show for six to eight weeks each year thereafter for 13 seasons with considerable success, and this version of the book and lyrics has since been used by various companies, including Troupe America and others.
 The ensemble becomes a mechanical militia of toys for the "March of the Toys", and children from the audience are brought up to help "wind-up" the toy dancers.